zestsoftware/zest.releaser/doc/source/options.rst

     release=true).

 create-wheel = true / false
-    Default: true, if the recommended ``wheel`` package is installed.
+    Default: true.
 Set to false if you do not want zest.releaser to create Python wheels.

 extra-message = [ci skip]
     Extra message to add to each commit (prerelease, postrelease).